luizrcb/foundryvtt-sdm/README.md

     - Give (or take) hero dice.
     - Give XP.
     - Group Initiative (select all tokens and use the macro, no need to create the encounter).
 Initiative will be grouped by token disposition (friendly, neutral, hostile, secret).
     - Escalator Die (UVG 1ed legacy feature).
-The escalator die value will be added to ability, attack, weapon, power, and power album roll results.
+The escalator die value will be added to ability, attack, weapon, power, and album of power roll results.
     - Generate Random NPCs using tables from the Vastlands Guidebook (VLG)
   - SDM Player Macros:
     - Generate Ability Scores (method described in the Vastlands Guidebook (VLG): rolls 1d100 for every ability score and displays the results in chat).